UKHomeOffice/engineering-guidance-and-standards/docs/patterns/securing-application-logging.md

 ## Solution

-### Avoid explicitly logging:
+### Avoid explicitly logging sensitive information

 - Personal Identifiable Information (PII) of any kind
 - Session tokens or API keys
 - Application secrets

-### Sensitive information can be accidentally logged as part of compound objects or arbitrary transmitted data.
-To avoid such cases:
+### Avoid accidentally logging sensitive information as part of compound objects or arbitrary transmitted data

 - Avoid logging whole objects and prefer logging a selection of explicit fields instead
 - Avoid logging full payloads (requests, responses, file uploads, consumed or produced asynchronous messages, etc)
 - Consider where logging statements can be removed altogether

-### Detailed logging might be necessary to support application debugging.
-If this is the case:
+### Take care when using detailed logging to support application debugging

 - Ensure detail logs are marked as DEBUG or TRACE level
-- Ensure DEBUG or TRACE log level is not enabled in production under any circumstance
+- Ensure DEBUG or TRACE log level is not enabled in production
-- Only enable detail logging for the period of time needed to carry out debugging
+- Only enable detailed logging for the period of time needed to carry out debugging
-- When possible, restrict detail logging to application components that are relevant to the issue being debugged
+- When possible, restrict detailed logging to application components that are relevant to the issue being debugged

----

-## Considerations

-### Consider whether logging statements are necessary
-Sometimes logging is used for fast-feedback loops when prototyping application functionality, but eventually become redundant, or the application they provide does not provide additional operational or debugging value for an operator searching through logs.

-Consider removing logging statements that do not produce value.
-If the logging statement is added to increase confidence in the application's correctness, consider replacing it with a unit test instead.

 ### Log specific fields

 Accidental logging often happens when logging statements serialise a whole object.
 At a point in time the object might be perfectly safe to log, but further introduction of new fields can introduce leaks later on.
 Logging specific fields can mitigate this issue.

 ### Avoid logging full payloads